Cashew Matcha Latte, Easy, Low Carb and Vegan

 Where can I buy Matcha?

 Matcha can be bought from a variety of sources, both online and in-store.
 Some popular online sources include Amazon, Teavana, and Matcha Kari.
-In-store options may include specialty tea stores, health food stores, and some supermarkets.
-It’s always a good idea to do some research on the brands and types of matcha available to find the best option for your needs.
+In-store options may consist of specialty tea stores, health food stores, and select supermarkets.
+It’s always a good idea to research the brands and types of matcha available to find the best option for your needs.

 What other milks can I use to make this recipe?

-There are several low-carb milk options that you can use to make a low-carb matcha latte.
-Some of the popular options are:
+There are several low-carb milk options available to use in making a low-carb matcha latte.
+Some of the popular choices are:

 • Almond milk (unsweetened): Almond milk is low in carbs and calories and has a nutty flavour that goes well with matcha tea.